Z-order curve: Use with one-dimensional data structures for range searching

 An extensive explanation of the LITMAX/BIGMIN calculation algorithm, together with Pascal Source Code (3D, easy to adapt to nD) and hints on how to handle floating point data and possibly negative data, is provided 2021 by Tropf: Here, bit interleaving is not done explicitly; the data structure has just pointers to the original (unsorted) database records.
 With a general record comparison function (greater-less-equal, in the sense of z-value), complications with bit sequences length exceeding the computer word length are avoided, and the code can easily be adapted to any number of dimensions and any record key word length.

 As the approach does not depend on the one dimensional data structure chosen, there is still free choice of structuring the data, so well known methods such as balanced trees can be used to cope with dynamic data, and keeping the tree balance when inserting or deleting takes O(log n) time.
-The method is also used in UB-trees (balanced), with the name "GetNextZ-address" for BIGMIN.
+The method is also used in UB-trees (balanced).

 The Free choice makes it easier to incorporate the method into existing databases.
 This is in contrast for example to R-trees where special considerations are necessary.

 Applying the method hierarchically (according to the data structure at hand), optionally in both increasing and decreasing direction, yields highly efficient multidimensional range search which is important in both commercial and technical applications, e.g. as a procedure underlying nearest neighbour searches.
 Z-order is one of the few multidimensional access methods that has found its way into commercial database systems.
-The method is used in various technical applications of different fields and in commercial database systems.
+The method is used in various technical applications of different fields. and in commercial database systems.

 As long ago as 1966, G.M.Morton proposed Z-order for file sequencing of a static two dimensional geographical database.
 Areal data units are contained in one or a few quadratic frames represented by their sizes and lower right corner Z-values, the sizes complying with the Z-order hierarchy at the corner position.
 With high probability, changing to an adjacent frame is done with one or a few relatively small scanning steps.